 This bill amends P.L.2023, c.214, which established requirements for associations managing residential buildings to ensure the structural integrity of their primary load-bearing systems.
 The bill clarifies that these requirements apply specifically to residential condominium and cooperative buildings that are three stories or more in height, thereby excluding non-residential buildings and those that do not meet this height criterion.
-Key definitions are updated, including the terms "covered building," "primary load bearing system," and "structural inspector," to ensure that the focus remains on the structural integrity of the buildings rather than common areas or capital improvements that do not affect structural safety.
+Key definitions are updated, including the definition of "covered building" to specify the types of structures included, and "excluded structure" to outline what is not covered under these regulations.

-Additionally, the bill modifies the requirements for associations to conduct capital reserve studies and maintain adequate reserve funds.
-It mandates that each association must undertake a reserve study to assess the adequacy of their capital reserves for maintaining the primary load-bearing systems of their buildings, with studies to be reviewed by licensed professionals.
-The timeframe for associations to establish adequate reserve funds is extended from ten to twenty fiscal years, allowing for a more gradual increase in funding.
-This change aims to provide associations with greater flexibility in managing their financial obligations while ensuring the safety and integrity of the buildings they oversee.
+Additionally, the bill modifies the requirements for associations to conduct capital reserve studies, which assess the adequacy of reserve funds for maintenance and repairs.
+It mandates that associations undertake these studies to evaluate the primary load-bearing systems and establishes a 30-year funding plan for adequate reserve funding.
+The timeframe for associations to establish necessary reserve funds is extended from 10 to 20 years, allowing for a more gradual increase in funding levels.
+Overall, the bill aims to enhance the structural safety of residential buildings while providing associations with more flexibility in managing their financial obligations.

 Statutes affected: Introduced: 52:27D-132.3, 45:22A-44.2